AlvinYX/swga2/README.md

 $ pip install .
 ```

-You'll also need `jellyfish`, which is available at https://www.cbcb.umd.edu/software/jellyfish/ and will needed to be added to your PATH.
+You'll also need `jellyfish`, which is available at https://www.cbcb.umd.edu/software/jellyfish/ and will need to be added to your PATH.

 ## Workflow